codestache/quizzical-v3/README.md

 Open Trivia Quiz
 <h3>Overview</h3>

 > This is a trivia quiz app.
-It asks questions about computer information and you just have to pick you answers from the options provided.
+It asks questions about what category you have selected and you just have to pick your answers from the options provided.
 It uses its data from [Open Trivia Database](https://opentdb.com/) - an open source database

 [View it live from your browser.](https://mrjaysonwong.github.io/quizzical-v3/) Deployed with github pages
 <br>